-Join Derrick Story for an in-depth discussion in this video Brushing with effects, part of Portrait Retouching with Aperture.
+Join Derrick Story for an in-depth discussion in this video Brushing with effects, part of Aperture: Portrait Retouching.

 One of the fun things I like to do with the black and white and color monochrome…and sepia effects is use them in combination…with brushes to create this sort of mixed environment.…Now I started working on a shot here.…And this will be the edit two shot in the series.…Now go ahead and open it up here and I'll show you what I did.…So, you see that we have a lot…of boxes checked here.
 Including black and white.…So originally what I did is I, applied black and…white, and I did some adjustments in black and white.…